-UNIDENTIFIED WOMAN: Once our daughter was born, we had to go through a second parent adoption for me to have legal rights of her, so that was one extra step, an extra expense we went through to have that, you know, security that would've come with having a fully recognized and equal marriage.
+MILLER: Once our daughter was born, we had to go through a second-parent adoption for me to have legal rights of her, so that was one extra step, an extra expense we went through to have that, you know, security that would've come with having a fully recognized and equal marriage.

 GONZALEZ: Their lawsuit will be heard next year by the U.S. 9th Circuit Court of appeals, a panel already sympathetic with same-sex marriage.
 But going through the courts to legalize same-sex marriage infuriates opponents like Janine Hansen of the conservative Nevada Families For Freedom.
 She says judges are bypassing the will of the people on this issue.